-Starting with Trilinos 12.0 (and after Trilinos 11.14 on the development branch), some Trilinos packages, including Kokkos and Tpetra, will begin to require certain features from C++11 that will require a minimum GCC version of 4.7.2.
+Starting with Trilinos 12.12, some Trilinos packages, including Kokkos and Tpetra, now require certain features from C++11 that will require a minimum GCC version of 4.8.4.
 Some common machines (Enterprise Linux 6, OSX) do not meet this minimum requirement.

 There are several ways that a person can get a new version of GCC.
 For OSX in particular, most people have needed to install their own compilers to use Trilinos for a long time.
 Common solutions include MacPorts, Fink, hpc.sourceforge, and others.
 The Trilinos Project does not endorse any specific solution.
 However, on this page, we offer some information for people looking to install GCC from source for OSX or Linux, and also mention the CentOS devtoolset as another possible solution.

 Installing GCC from source has gotten much simpler than it used to be thanks to a download_prerequisites script that removes the need to separately build required packages like mpfr, gmp, and mpc.
 This seems to work well with GCC 4.7.2, but as of January 2015, does not seem to work cleanly with GCC 4.9.

 If you try the below instructions and see errors or omissions, please send a note to firstname.lastname@example.org.

 Note all instructions are for bash, most will work in all shells however, when setting the environment you may need to convert that to your shell’s commands.

 At Sandia only, if you have not already done so, you will need to set your http and https proxies.
 Contact a system administrator or email@example.com if you need assistance.